Giskard-AI/giskard/docs/open_source/scan/scan_vision/index.md

 ::::::
 ::::::{tab-item} Object detection

-To scan your model, start by **wrapping your dataset** with `DataLoaderBase`.
+To scan your model, start by **wrapping your dataset** with `DataIteratorBase`.
 Your class should override:

 - `idx_sampler` (property) that returns the array of indices to iterate over
 - `get_image` that loads the image corresponding to the right index as a `np.ndarray`
-- `get_labels` that returns the box coordinates of the image with corresponding index
+- `get_label` that returns the box coordinates of the image with corresponding index
 - (Optional) `get_meta` that returns a `MetaData` object containing the metadata of the image with the corresponding index.
 This object should contain the metadata in the form of a `dict`, for instance `{'meta1': 'value1'}`, the list of categorical metadata, and the type of Issue related to the metadata in the form of a `dict`, for instance `{'meta1': PerformanceIssueMeta}`.
 Issue types can be found in `giskard_vision.core.issues`.

 > ### ⚠️ Warning